genesiscommunitysuccess/docs/versioned_docs/version-previous/04_web/02_web-components/02_grids/01_grid-pro/3-grid-pro-genesis-column.md

 ## Custom renderers

-In case you want to add a web component inside the `grid-pro`.
-You can use two fields in the definition of the columns:
+If you want to add a web component inside the `grid-pro`, you can use two fields in the definition of the columns:
-- **cellRenderer**: The cell renderer is responsible for creating the structure of the cell.
-Here you need to return an string containing the HTML that will be rendered in that cell.
+- **cellRenderer** is responsible for creating the structure of the cell.
+Here you need to return a string containing the HTML to be rendered in that cell.
-- **cellRendererParams**: It is responsible for the parameters of the cell renderer.
-It depends on how you implement the `cellRenderer`, it may require some additional parameters.
+- **cellRendererParams** enables you to include some additional parameters parameters to implement the `cellRenderer`.

 This is how you need to define your `ColDef` to enable cell renderer: